myHandiQR: Explaining a disability means repeating yourself.

 Not anymore.

-Leo has dyspraxia.
+Léo has dyspraxia.
 He understands everything very quickly, but his hand tires when writing.
-Out loud, he is clear, funny and full of ideas.
+Speaking aloud, he's clear, funny and full of ideas.

 - One instruction at a time